React Native SDK quick start guide

 Logging

-Ansa supports allowing you to hook up any logging internally to your preferred logging framework via a logging plugin during initialization.
-You can configure both the log level and a custom logging function:.
+Ansa allows you to hook up your preferred logging framework via a plugin during initialization.
+You can configure both the log level and a custom logging function like so:

 import { AnsaProvider, LogLevel } from 'ansa-react-native';